bemer/containers-on-aws-workshop/05-DeployFargate/README.md

 ![rules SG fargate](https://github.com/bemer/containers-on-aws-workshop/blob/master/05-DeployFargate/images/sg_rules_fargate.png)

 To test your app go back to the Task and find the **Public IP**.
-Copy and paste it in your browser, and add `:3000/app` to the URL.
+Copy and paste it in your browser adding `:3000/app` at the end of the URL.
 The final URL should look like this: http://34.232.64.118:3000/app

 ![final Fargate](https://github.com/bemer/containers-on-aws-workshop/blob/master/05-DeployFargate/images/final_fargate.png)